abougouffa/minemacs/docs/packages.md

 * `consult-compile-multi`: Consulting read support for `compile-multi`
 * `compile-multi-nerd-icons`: Integration of `compile-multi` with `nerd-icons`
 * `projection`: Projectile like project management library built on Emacs' `project`
+* `projection-find`: Projection extension to jump between related files in a project
 * `projection-multi`: Projection integration for `compile-multi`
 * `projection-multi-embark`: Integration for `projection-multi` and `embark`
 * `projection-dape`: Projection integration for `dape`